Kat632/P3-Sims4-RealEstate-Quiz/README.md

 ![Instructions Screen](/assets/instructions_2.png)

 Users are then presented the same message as the welcome screen asking if they would like to play a game.
+In the finished version of the site, the user can also choose to go back to the main menu or exit the game.

 #### Questions Screen